 As with any other medication, the birth control pill can cause side effects.
 Some women may find that their hair thins or falls out while they’re taking the pill.
 Other women may lose their hair after they stop taking it.

-Keep reading for a look at the connection between birth control pills and hair loss, and learn what you can do if it’s affecting you.
+Keep reading for a look at the connection between birth control pills and hair loss, and learn what you can do if hair loss is affecting you.

 Birth control pills prevent pregnancy in a few different ways.
-Most pills contain man-made forms of the female hormones estrogen and progestin.
-Normally, a rise in estrogen causes a mature egg to leave the ovaries during a woman’s cycle.
+Most pills contain man-made forms of the female hormones estrogen and progesterone.
+Normally, a rise in estrogen causes a mature egg to leave the ovaries during a woman’s menstrual cycle.
 This is called ovulation.

 The following forms of birth control also release hormones into your body to stop ovulation and prevent a pregnancy:

 The pills can also differ by hormone dose.
-Monophasic pills all contain the same hormone dose.
-Multiphasic pills contain different amounts of hormones.
+In monophasic birth control, the pills all contain the same hormone dose.
+Multiphasic birth control contains pills with different amounts of hormones.

 Birth control pills don’t generally cause any problems for women who take them.
 Some women do experience mild side effects other than hair loss.
 These side effects can include:

 - weight loss

 Birth control pills can cause hair loss in women who are especially sensitive to the hormones in the pill or who have a family history of hormone-related hair loss.